-Fannie Lou Hamer was a community organizer, civil rights activist, feminist, and leader for our country.
+Fannie Lou Hamer was a community organizer, civil rights activist, feminist, and national leader.

 She was born in Mississsippi in 1917 to a family of 20 children.
 Fannie Lou and her family regularly attended church.
 Her faith was a source of strength throughout her life, and studying the bible helped her to critically analyze the world around her.